Bajtas/SquareMoose/README.md

 # SquareMoose
+SquareMoose is multiplatform app created with Cordova and designated to be mobile app to enhance web sale system.
-Graduation project on Politechnika Rzeszowska
+This was my graduation project on Politechnika Rzeszowska University of Technology.

 This project has been created for engineer thesis, it has been done by using:
 - Cordova (Mobile app)
 - SpringBoot and Jersey
 - AngularJS and Ionic

-This project can be split into 3 parts:
+Whole project can be split into 3 parts:
 - Mobile app
 - Web app
 - Server app